Walter Payton: 1975–1982

-The Chicago Bears drafted Walter Payton in the first round of the 1975 NFL draft as the fourth overall pick.
+The Chicago Bears drafted Payton in the first round of the 1975 NFL draft as the fourth overall pick.
 Payton was assigned #21 by the team but switched to #34 before the season started.
 The Bears had endured several losing seasons after the retirement of the iconic Gale Sayers in 1972.
 Payton's first game was not particularly successful; he was held to zero net rushing yards on eight attempts.
 His best performance of the season was the final game against the New Orleans Saints, where he rushed for 134 yards on 20 carries.
 Payton finished the season with only 679 yards and seven touchdowns.
 However, Payton led the league in yards per kickoff return.

 Payton was eager to improve his performance.
 During the 1976 season, Payton rushed for 1,390 yards and scored 13 touchdowns.
 After the season, he was selected to play in the 1977 Pro Bowl, where he was declared the Pro Bowl MVP.
-The next year, he rushed for 1,852 yards and scored 16 touchdowns, becoming the league's leading non-kicker for the season.
+The next year, he rushed for 1,852 yards and scored 16 touchdowns, becoming the league's leading non-kicking scorer for the season.
 He earned numerous awards that season, including the Associated Press and Pro Football Writers of America's Most Valuable Player awards.
 A memorable game of the 1977 season was against the Minnesota Vikings on November 20.
 He rushed for a then-record 275 yards, breaking the previous record of 273 yards held by O. J. Simpson.
 In that record-setting game against the Vikings, Payton was suffering with a 101-degree fever and intense flu.
 His longest run was for 58 yards, and he caught one pass for 6 yards.
 His record stood for 23 years until Corey Dillon of the Cincinnati Bengals ran for 278 yards on October 22, 2000 (Adrian Peterson of the Minnesota Vikings set the current record of 296 rushing yards in 2007).
 By the end of the decade, Payton had received additional accolades for his exploits as a blocker, receiver, emergency punter, and quarterback.